ucsd-crypto/CKKSKeyRecovery/README.md

 # Key recovery attacks against the CKKS homomorphic approximate encryption scheme

 This repository contains experimental program code implementing our key recovery attacks against the CKKS scheme.
-Current implementations work with libraries HEAAN, PALISADE, SEAL, HElib, and RNS-HEAAN.
+Current implementations work with libraries HEAAN, PALISADE, SEAL, HElib, RNS-HEAAN, and Lattigo.

-## Build instructions
+## Build instructions (for all libraries except Lattigo)

 Makefile expects the HEAAN library to be installed in the current directory.
 Install HEAAN and create a symbolic link.
 For example, if HEAAN is cloned